mauricio-vasqueza/my_first_web_page_2024/README.md

  ##Actions

-- Added the basic structure to the html file.
+-Added the basic structure to the html file.
 -Added footer and header.
 -Added images for content section.
 -Added content and menu.